Green Your Holidays

 Celebrated by children and adults alike, Halloween often entails excessive spending on costumes, candy, decorations, and parties, which also results in greater resource use and waste.
 This Halloween, why not celebrate in a "greener" and simpler way — which often ends up being more fun too!

-Create your own original costume designs using ideas from books and the Internet (for example, see the Center for a New American Dream).
+Create your own original costume designs using ideas from books and the Internet.
 A visit to your local thrift shop can also inspire creativity.
 If you decide to buy a costume, pass it on to family or friends, or donate to a charity.

 Plan a family outing to the local farmer’s market or “pick-your-own” orchard for pumpkins, apples, squashes, gourds, and other seasonal produce.
 You’ll be supporting local farmers and saving resources by going straight to the source.
-To find a farm near you, visit www.pickyourown.org.
+Check out Pick Your Own to find a farm near you.

 Pumpkin is a delicious and nutritious food — including the seeds.
 Turn that jack-o-lantern into dinner, dessert, or snack treats.
 The Center for Biodiversity and Conservation's Living With Nature: Cooking for Biodiversity describes some seasonal and diverse foods, and includes recipes by well-known chefs and authors.